shinw97/Enhanced-Face-Colourisation-with-Autoencoders-in-PyTorch-and-TensorFlow/README.md

 </p>

 ### Tests on Real Black and White Photos
-Well, and this is how the network performed on real black and white photos:
+And this is how the network performed on real black and white photos:

 <p align="center">
 <img src="https://github.com/shinw97/Faces-Colourisation-using-Autoencoders-in-PyTorch-and-TensorFlow-Keras/blob/master/sample-outputs/real-case-sample-1.png?raw=true" width="100%"/>